 While I have strayed from tradition, I still consider this a classic paloma cocktail, because I’m chasing the traditional paloma taste.

-Why should you double strain a cocktail that uses fresh citrus juice?
+Why should you double strain a cocktail that uses fresh citrus juice or fruit?

-How do I salt the rim of my glass?
+Why should I salt the rim of my glass using agave instead of lime?

 OF NOTE: The salted rim should be done before chilling the glass or the condensation on the glass will prevent the agave and salt from sticking uniformly.
 Additionally, holding the glass for an extended period of time will completely defeat the purpose of chilling it.